signalogic/SigSRF_SDK/README.md

 All .rar files and the auto install script must stay together in the same folder after downloading.

-Note that the install script checks for the presence of the unrar command, and if not found it will install the unrar package.
+Note that the install script checks for the presence of the unrar package, and if not found prompts to install it.

 Several pcap files are included in the install, providing input for example command lines.
 After these are verified to work, user-supplied pcaps, UDP input, and wav files can be used.